IDBI Bank shares jump 6%; can they revisit 52-week high level of Rs 62 in near term?

 On the earnings front, IDBI Bank reported a 60 per cent growth in net profit to Rs 927 crore in the third quarter that ended on December 31, 2022, against a profit of Rs 578 crore in the same period a year ago.
 The bank's net interest income (NII) improved by 23 per cent in Q3 FY23 to Rs 2,925 crore over Rs 2,383 crore recorded in the year-ago period.

-As of December 2022, promotors held 94.71 per cent of the state-owned lender.
+As of December 2022, promotors held 94.71 per cent in the state-owned lender.
 Life Insurance Corporation of India (LIC) alone owned 49.24 per cent of IDBI Bank, while the government held the rest 45.48 per cent.

 Meanwhile, Indian equity benchmarks traded higher in late deals today, led by gains in banks, financials, consumer durables and energy stocks.
 Although, weakness in technology and consumer goods capped some gains.